mtsanaissi/CastingManager/README.md

 - Ensure TV/display is on and connected to same network
 - Check Windows firewall settings
 - Verify network discovery is enabled in Windows
+- Confirm the app manifest includes the required casting capabilities (`internetClientServer`, `privateNetworkClientServer`, `wiFiControl`, `proximity`) plus the `graphicsCapture` capability for screen casting.
+Deploying an outdated manifest will prevent `DeviceWatcher` from enumerating your Miracast/DLNA receivers or block the capture picker entirely.

 **"Connection failed"**
 - Restart the target device